Global-Biofoundries-Alliance/DNA-scanner/README.md

 # DNA-scanner
-Online tool for comparing prices and feasibility of DNA synthesis
+Python library for rapid checking of multiple-DNA sequences for feasibility and time of DNA synthesis with multiple vendors